zetifinance/main-website-2023-fork/content/pages/fleets.md

           measure usage without having to ask for odometer readings.
       - heading: Where does Zeti operate?
-        rich_editor: Zeti is active and supporting the deployment of clean vehicles in Europe and the USA with offices in London, Los Angeles and New York with plans to expand further in the future.
+        rich_editor: Zeti is active and supporting the deployment of clean vehicles in Europe and the USA with offices in London, Los Angeles and New York;
+          and with plans to expand further in the future.
       - heading: Where can I find more in-depth information about Zeti's products and services?
-        rich_editor: If you’re a fleet operator, manufacturer or financier interested in learning more about Zeti, please get in touch at hello@zeti.group.
+        rich_editor: If you’re a fleet operator, lender or manufacturer interested in learning more about Zeti, please get in touch at hello@zeti.group.
 seo:
   ogimage: /img/henlo-cover.png